-The cave drawings and campfire conversations may have evolved into our modern-day pages, stages and screens.
-But the instinct and desire to tell stories are the same.
+The cave drawings and campfire conversations may have evolved into our modern-day pages, stages, and screens.
+But the instinct and desire to tell stories remain the same.

-I’ve worked as a producer, director and actor on films that have earned awards and critical acclaim.
-Some of them have been screened in film festivals such as Berlin, Toronto, Locarno and Clermont-Ferrand.
-Two of my most recent producing projects — How to Win at Checkers (Every Time) by Josh Kim and By the Time It Gets Dark by Anocha Suwichakornpong — were selected as the Thai’s Oscar entry for Best Foreign Language Film.
+Some of those films were screened in Berlin, Toronto, and Locarno.
+Two of my most recent producing projects — How to Win at Checkers (Every Time) by Josh Kim and By the Time It Gets Dark by Anocha Suwichakornpong — were selected as Thailand’s Oscar entries for Best Foreign Language Film.

 I now live in Hong Kong with my partner and our dog.
 My first love is writing (so yes, I'm wordy!) and I also speak Indonesian and Mandarin.
 In my spare time, I *TRY TO* keep a regular yoga practice.

 I'm working on the big-screen sci-fi adaptation of Hao Jinfang's Hugo Award-winning novella Folding Beijing.
 The film asks the question: What kind of world do we want to live in when automation and AI displace human workforce?

 I'm also developing a gay Asian short story collection and consulting on Deep Sea - a video game that aims to raise awareness on ocean pollution.

 This May, I'm launching Press Play - a webcomic to promote mental well-being